Women experience hair loss too. Here's what can help

 Richards' dermatologist prescribes both medications off-label, meaning they weren't approved by the Food and Drug Administration to treat hair loss.
 Richards says the combination is working for her, and she feels lucky to have found a doctor who asks lots of questions and monitors her for side effects.

-New drugs to treat alopecia areata called JAK inhibitors were approved in just the last few years, which target the part of the immune system that has become overactive and attacks the hair follicles.
+New drugs to treat alopecia areata called JAK inhibitors , which target the part of the immune system that has become overactive and attacks the hair follicles, were approved in just the last few years.
 A recent review of several studies published in the medical journal JAMA Network Open found that patients had more hair regrowth compared with placebo.

 Hair loss is not "game over"